Earl Manvers

-The fifth Earl was succeeded by his cousin Gervas Pierrepont, the sixth and last Earl.
+The fifth Earl was succeeded by his cousin Gervas Pierrepont, the sixth Earl.
 He was the only son of the Hon Evelyn Henry Pierrepont (1856–1926), second son of the third Earl.
 The sixth Earl's only son died as a child and the Earldom and subsidiary titles became extinct on the Earl's death in 1955.

 Other members of the family may also be mentioned.
 Edward Medows (died 1813), brother of the first Earl, was a captain in the Royal Navy.
 Sir William Medows, brother of the first Earl, was a General in the British Army.
 The Honourable Henry Pierrepont, third son of the first Earl, was a diplomat.

 The ancestral seat of the Earls Manvers was Thoresby Hall, near Ollerton, Nottinghamshire.
 The hall itself, built in the 1860s by the third Earl to the designs of Anthony Salvin was the 3rd building on the site replacing a smaller Georgian house which in turn had replaced a large Baroque house designed by Talman which had burned down.
 It remained the home of the last Countess Manvers until her death aged 95 in 1984 and was subsequently sold by the family and is now a hotel and conference venue.
 The Thoresby wider agricultural and forestry estate remains with the descendants of the Pierreponts and they have built a new Country House elsewhere on the Estate.